Book a luxury suite for the next Kansas City Chiefs game at Arrowhead Stadium

 Acquiring Joe Montana in 1993 had fans buzzing at Arrowhead Stadium.
 Along with Marcus Allen, Christian Okoye, and Derrick Thomas the Chiefs looked poised to make a big impact in the playoffs.
 An 11-5 record in the regular season carried Kansas City to an AFC Championship Game.
 Matching up against Buffalo, the Chiefs failed to advance to the Super Bowl.
 This is the closest they have been to making it to the big game since 1969.
 In fact, it would be they would not win another playoff game until 2016.

 Players have come and gone, but the mission for the Chiefs remains the same: winning a second Super Bowl.
-Hard at work towards this goal, the head coach of the Kansas City Chiefs this season is Andy Reid.
+Hard at work towards this goal is the head coach of the Kansas City Chiefs since 2013, Andy Reid.
 Reid brings a pedigree of success and experience from his time in Green Bay and Philadelphia that management hopes will put them over the top.
-Bringing the team to the playoffs in four of his first five seasons in KC, Reid hopes to build on his success with a deeper playoff run and a ring when it is all said and done.
+Bringing the team to the playoffs in five of his first six seasons in KC, Reid hopes to build on his success with a deeper playoff run and a ring when it is all said and done.